Rosecut Moissanite Solitaire

 0.81 Ct (8x6mm) rosecut oval moissanite in a four prong setting.
 Made to order and available in 14k yellow, rose, and white gold.
 Keep in mind that Moissanite weighs less than diamond, so the surface area size of this Moissanite equates to the size of a standard 1 ct diamond.

 Email us for inquiries on other carat / shape options.

-Kindly note: This piece is made to order so please allow up to two weeks for fabrication.
+Kindly note: This piece is made to order so please allow up to four weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.

 A thin layer of gold electrically deposited onto a surface via electroplating.
 With direct contact to your skin, this will eventually wear off.
 Luckily, the only base metal pieces we offer do not directly touch your skin.
 (The Folded Fans for example have 14k gold filled ear wires).

 Gold Plating on Top of Gold Fill:

 For some of our fabricated gold filled pieces such as bezel-set rings, we add another layer of 14k gold via electroplating.
 Why?
 Heavily fabricated pieces need to be sanded and polished, which results in removing some of the layer of gold in the gold fill.
 By plating on a top coat, it ensures that the gold isn’t thin at the soldering joints, and evens and smooths the sanded areas / seams.